BastLeblanc/aws-byod-immersion-day/labs/05_transformations/README.md

 ```

-See that there are three extra fields for year, month and day - If you want, you can also drop the "trx_date" column using ```df.drop('trx_date').collect()``` - Please note that since we are using data frame instead of dynamic frame, we can not use the same method *drop_fields* introduced earlier.
+See that there are three extra fields for year, month and day - If you want, you can also drop the "trx_date" column using ```df.drop('trx_date')``` - Please note that since we are using data frame instead of dynamic frame, we can not use the same method *drop_fields* introduced earlier.

 ## Run this in a Glue Job